What Bash Scripting Is and Why Server Administrators Rely on It

 Processing Files and Directories in Bulk

 Server automation often involves processing many files at once.
-A practical example is compressing log files older than a certain number of days.
+A practical example is compressing log files older than a certain number of days to save disk space.

 find /var/log -name "*.log" -mtime +30 -exec gzip {} \;